AhmetHamzaEmra/ahmethamzaemra.github.io/about.md

 * I have writen a code which is currently runing in the space
 * I crosed a country border by walking and got detained
 * I am a CEO (I dont know how this happend)
-* People say I cook the best stake
+* People say I cook the best steak